htrajan/ht-drawsteel/Bestiary/High Elf Scribe.md

 **2d10 + 1**

 - ✦ ≤11: 2 corruption damage
-- ★ 12–16: 4 corruption damage
+- ★ 12-16: 4 corruption damage

-Effect: The next attack made against the target before the start of the scribe's next turn has edge.
+**Effect:** The next attack made against the target before the start of the scribe's next turn has edge.

 **Otherworldly Grace**